Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 of the unvierse.
 We can simulate in our minds or on our computers the full goings-on of a quasar millions of light-years away.

-These are merely the high-level takeaways from a very dense and totally epic book.
+These are merely the high-level takeaways from a very dense and totally thought-proviking book.
 I just finished reading Deutsch's first book, *The Fabric of Reality*, and it's equally awesome.

 #### **3\.
 Rebecca Skloot -- The Immortal Life of Henrietta Lacks (2010)**